Plug Power (NASDAQ:PLUG) Upgraded at TheStreet

-TheStreet upgraded shares of Plug Power (NASDAQ:PLUG – Get Rating) from a d+ rating to a c- rating in a research report report published on Friday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Plug Power (NASDAQ:PLUG – Get Rating) from a d+ rating to a c- rating in a research note issued to investors on Friday morning, TheStreetRatingsTable reports.

-Several other research analysts have also weighed in on PLUG.
-Truist Financial upped their price target on Plug Power from $21.00 to $32.00 and gave the company a hold rating in a research report on Thursday, August 11th.
-Susquehanna upped their price target on Plug Power from $30.00 to $35.00 and gave the company a positive rating in a research report on Wednesday, August 10th.
-BMO Capital Markets upped their price target on Plug Power from $20.00 to $29.00 in a research report on Wednesday, August 10th.
-KeyCorp upped their price target on Plug Power from $30.00 to $32.00 and gave the company an overweight rating in a research report on Wednesday, August 10th.
-Finally, Citigroup upped their target price on Plug Power from $20.00 to $36.00 and gave the stock a buy rating in a research report on Thursday, August 11th.
-Eight equities research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock presently has an average rating of Moderate Buy and a consensus target price of $34.39.
+A number of other research firms have also weighed in on PLUG.
+Northland Securities initiated coverage on shares of Plug Power in a research report on Tuesday, August 2nd.
+They issued a market perform rating and a $25.00 price objective on the stock.
+BMO Capital Markets boosted their target price on shares of Plug Power from $20.00 to $29.00 in a research report on Wednesday, August 10th.
+JPMorgan Chase & Co. boosted their target price on shares of Plug Power from $28.00 to $32.00 and gave the stock an overweight rating in a research report on Wednesday, August 10th.
+KeyCorp boosted their price objective on shares of Plug Power from $30.00 to $32.00 and gave the stock an overweight rating in a research report on Wednesday, August 10th.
+Finally, Cowen decreased their price objective on shares of Plug Power to $35.00 in a research report on Monday, August 15th.
+Eight equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company presently has a consensus rating of Moderate Buy and an average target price of $34.39.

 Plug Power Company Profile